-Her manual on microtonal ear training and composition, “Steps to the Sea,” was published in December 2014 in the book 1001 Microtones.
+Her manual on microtonal ear training and composition, Steps to the Sea: Ear Training and Composing in a Minute Equal Temperament, was published in December 2014 in the German book 1001 Microtones, and subsequently made available as a stand-alone book in the US, with Frog Peak Music.
 (See here for more details.)
 She has published articles on microtonal and other contemporary music in Perspectives of New Music, The Sonneck Society Bulletin, ParisTransatlantic, NewMusicBox, and New World Records.
 She has given lectures at institutions such as the Royal Academy of Music in London (part of the UK Microfest 4), the Hochschule fur Musik und Theater Hamburg, Wesleyan, Tufts and Brandeis Universities, the Hartt and Longy Schools of Music.
-Werntz is currently Associate Professor of music at Berklee College of Music, where she teachers Ear Training, Theory, Microtonal Ear Training and Composition, and she teaches Microtonal Composition and Performance at the New England Conservatory of Music.
-She is Artistic Director of the Boston Microtonal Society and co-founder of the BMS chamber ensemble, NotaRiotous.
+Werntz is currently Professor of music at Berklee College of Music, where she teachers Ear Training, Theory, Microtonal Ear Training and Composition, and she teaches both Microtonal Practice and Understanding Microtonal Music (an analysis course) at the New England Conservatory of Music.
+From the mid-1990s to its closing in 2018, she was Artistic Director of the Boston Microtonal Society and co-founded the BMS chamber ensemble, NotaRiotous.

 “Julia’s 2002 piece in five movements for solo violin and solo viola, based on Cummings’s early “Orientale,” is astonishing… Just as Cummings built his poems phoneme by phoneme, Julia builds her interpretations through enticing intervallic relationships…I feel that Julia is making a major contribution both to music and literature.”
 Poet and E.E.
 Cummings biographer Christopher Sawyer-Lauçanno